Lisa Markey's Story

 As a result of my relationship with my aunt, I knew from a very early age that I wanted to work with people with disabilities.
 I wanted to help people with disabilities lead fuller, richer lives but I also wanted more relationships like the one I had with Lena.

 Except for the institution where I went to visit Lena, I rarely ever saw people with Down Syndrome while I was growing up.
-I knew they were out there, though, and soon began to seek out people like my aunt by doing volunteer work at "special schools" during the summer.
+I knew they were out there, though, and soon began to seek out people like my aunt by doing volunteer work at "special schools".
 People with disabilities seemed so hidden back then.
 It was not until my junior year in high school that I discovered there was a class for kids with developmental disabilities on our campus, tucked away in a portable building out near the football field.
 One day a special education teacher visited my homeroom looking for teacher's aides.
 We could earn school credit by helping out in their classroom.
 Needless to say, I joined right up and worked with the special education students for two years in high school.

 Lisa's aunt, Lena